 I have touched on these topics before and it is time to get into them again.
-Over the last few years, I have had clients that have reduced the value of their business.
-They have ignored a basic tenant of building a company to maximize business value for their eventual transition, exit or succession plan.
+Over the last few years, I have had clients that reduced the value of their business.
+They have ignored a basic tenet of building a company to maximize business value for their eventual transition, exit or succession plan.
 Call it compliance or risk management or government interference.
 It really doesn’t matter what you call it – but it is simply part of doing business.
 You don’t need compliance disaster.
 Turn it into disaster profitability!

 You know it – you just don’t get around to it.
 And when you ignore it, bad things happen.

 Take a look at these compliance disaster OSHA enforcement news releases.

 And more compliance disaster, do your own research: EPA Statistics and Facilities.

 Can you afford to be fined, hire attorneys, reassign your employees from their core work and more?
 To the tune of thousands, tens of thousands or millions of dollars?
 And even if you can afford to pay these expenses, the impact on the value of your business can be devastating.
 It is money gone from the bottom line, it is money you no longer have to invest and most likely the compliance issues are public knowledge.
 Less to invest, less to save, your image damaged, customers, possible employees leaving you.

 I have seen organizations deal with very costly problems with the IRS, OSHA, DOJ and DOL.
 See this blog on an OSHA disaster.
 Not only were there fines for the infractions, there were repeat infractions!